algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/technicalSpecifications.md

 - Input devices: Keyboard, Mouse and/or Joystick
 - Memory Requirements: 512MB RAM
 - Sound Output Device
-- Screen List minimal resolution 224x288 is the minimal resolution for running the game.
+- Screen List minimal resolution 320x200 is the minimal resolution for running the game, and is DOSBOX's standard resolution

 ### Software Requirements